Quick links to jump to a FAQ answer

 For very few, this may be possible.
 You need to be very comfortable with the material covered in all of the prerequisites to be a successful graduate student in the program.
 If you would like us to review if your work experience is equivalent to the required prerequisites email our office a copy of your transcript and resume.

 The GCEEF is an innovative and intense series of six courses that is intended to teach the core concepts derived from a bachelor’s degree in Electrical Engineering in just nine months.
 Students are expected to learn challenging material at an accelerated rate.
 Previous students have reported spending as little as 5 hours and as much as 22 hours studying outside of class per week.
-Adjusting to working full time and taking classes part time is a different process for everyone.
+Students will have weekly homework and/or lab work outside of class.
+For those working full time, adjusting to taking classes part time is a different process for everyone.
 For some, it’s similar to taking on another part-time job, and for others it is exactly the type of challenge and change of environment they need.

 If I complete the GCEEF, am I guaranteed admission to the MSEE?